cloudd901/Clipboard-Cycler/README.md

  - It will stop once the last item has been pasted.

 F3 will send the Enter key.
- - Usefull when using paste to do searches or data entry.
+ - Useful when using paste to do searches or data entry.

 (Optional) Esc will doubleclick the mouse.
- - Usefull for highlighting sections of text to replace.
+ - Useful for highlighting sections of text to replace.

 </br></br>
 <b>Run Features</b>